 Before putting the columns on I papered the inside walls of the arches with the same paper I'd used for the floor.
 I started out trying to string the beads on for ceiling to make a particular pattern but it didn't go quite as easily as planned--the beads kept slipping off the string.
 But in the end I got the look I was going for an organic looking patternless sort of pattern.

+Then I needed to address the paper lines.
+Not so pretty and I had to figure out what to do do about the open tops of the columns.
+Lots of little wooden craft sticks got a bronze paint job.
 Half moons of wider wood slates were cut to fit the tops of the columns, the edges were lined with beads.
 The white spaces around the arches got painted with the bronze, as did a strip of wall above the door.
 Little wood trim pieces were glued on and then decorative beads hid any join and added interest.

 I wasn't satisfied with the space.
 Turkish baths have even more to see, usually, I made little cool water fountains with foam beads cut in half and more fancy beads (from a rather inexpensive pack of plastic jewelry making sets I got at walmart and ended up using in several parts of this room as well as many others.)
 I tried using hot glue for the sinks and burned my fingers pretty badly, so I ended up using tacky glue, which was the better choice.